PatWalters/practical_cheminformatics_tutorials/README.md

 If you find these tutorials useful, please consider starring this repo.

 ### Acknowledgements
 These tutorials wouldn't be possible without the work of Greg Landrum, Brian Kelley, and the [RDKit](https://www.rdkit.org/) team, as well as Cédric Bouysset and his work on [mols2grid](https://github.com/cbouy/mols2grid).
-Thanks!
 Thanks to Noel O'Boyle, Rafael Lameiro, and Jennifer HY Lin for helping to keep the notebooks up to date as the underlying software libraries evolve.